cody-plans/transit-safety-insights/README.md

 - Optimize safety resource deployment based on predictive temporal trends Ultimately, this approach enables proactive prevention rather than reactive response—improving safety outcomes for both transit operators and the communities they serve.

+##🧾 License & Attribution

+Data used in this project is publicly available from the U.S. Department of Transportation's National Transit Database.
+This project was completed as part of the Machine Learning Certificate Program at the University of Toronto's Data Science Institute.